 c) Bank to Merchant and Merchant to Customer, so that Customer has loan from merchant funded by bank.

 d) Other?

+Response: the loan is triggered through the PayLater flow, but the loan is established between the customer and its own bank (in the consent process, the customer will indicate which banks he is a customer of).
+Loans will only be proposed by the bank, is the customer is a customer of the bank.

 2)Please pick one term consistently for customer/consumer/User/Payer/PSU, assuming they are one and the same, so that it is consistent with its principal role in the scenario as either a Buyer or a Borrower.

+Response: we will harmonise the use to consistently define it as the customer.

 3)PSU, TPP, ASPSP are PSD2 specific acronyms and should be explained and could be added to definition or semantic markup.

+Response: the PayLater API resources have been developed as extensions to PSD2 requirements.
+We will add those acronyms in this business justification and in the RDR (Resource Definition Report) as required.

 4)What is the consumer consenting to in Consent Setup?

+Response: The consent is for the acceptance by the customer to allow the merchant to contact the customer’s banks to propose a loan (with maximum amount, purpose for the loan, maybe even the list of banks authorised to contact, merchant specific only or merchant’s whole consortium consent)

 5)Is a Loan Payment a demand for or a receipt of payment?

+Response: The LoanPayment is the request to setup the loan with all payments details for the bank to be able to pay the merchant, once the loan has been established between the customer and its bank.

 6)Why request a separate status resource, when the status can be part of the same resource?

+Response: we have aligned with the PSD2 resources, where the status resources are defined as separate API resources, even though they are a sub-resource of the actual resource.

 7)Is this really only for use by banks and not Fintech lenders, as Section D & E implies?

+Response: Correct, the current scope as an extension of PSD2, we only considered ASPSP as a bank, but other types lenders could be implemented.

 From EBA CLEARING:

 To avoid fragmentation and enable harmonization / interoperability, the present request for ISO20022 API resources should be based on and compatible with the ISO20022 XML resources supporting the same use cases (request to pay), in particular the pain.013/014 and other relevant messages in line with the EPC SRTP Rulebook.

+Response: the request to pay is not covering the same business flows.
+The PayLater is to setup a loan between the customer and the bank for differed payments, through instalments.
+Additionally the payments elements required in the LoanPayment will contain all required message components to format a possible request to pay or payment initiation.
+In the current flow, this is illustrated in the diagram in step 7, the elements for the RequestToPay will be provided.

+However, alternative solutions are possible to the current specific scenario.
+Once the loan has been granted, the merchant might issue a request to pay to the bank to initiate the payment.
+Or the bank may define the details in the actual confirmation of the loan (which is also outside of the scope of the current flow - the loan is established directly between the customer and the bank without intervention of the merchant – during this process, the bank could agree with the customer to directly pay the merchant after confirmation of the loan).

 From STET: